Streetcars in Montreal: Golden Chariot sightseeing cars

 In 1905, the Montreal Street Railway constructed two open-topped sightseeing streetcars locally known as Golden Chariots.
 Seating was arranged in an ascending configuration (like a theatre's tiered seats) toward the rear to provide a commanding view of the sights.
 Two more vehicles were constructed in the 1920s.
 All cars are currently preserved in museums.

-Ostensibly for tourists, they were probably always more popular with Montrealers looking for a breezy ride during the hot and humid summers of Montreal.

 The cars operated on a 10 mi counter-clockwise circuit around the three peaks of Mount Royal via Bleury, Park, Laurier, Côte Ste.
 Catherine, Bellingham, Maplewood, Decelles, Queen Mary, a private right-of-way between Queen Mary and Côte Saint Luc, Girouard, Sherbrooke, Atwater, St. Luke, Closse, Sainte Catherine, then back to Bleury.

 A second Golden Chariot route was established in the late 1940s.
 That followed a counter-clockwise route along Ste.
 Catherine, Delorimier, Mount Royal Avenue, Park, Laurier, Côte Ste.
 Catherine, Bellingham, Maplewood, Decelles, Queen Mary, Côte des Neiges, and back to Ste.
 Catherine.
 This second route lasted only a few years being discontinued when streetcar service ended on Côte des Neiges in 1955.

 By 1956, the original and remaining Golden Chariot route had to be adjusted as streetcar trackage was reduced.
 When streetcar service ended on Sherbrooke and Ste.
 Catherine at the end of August 1956, cars were rerouted.
 Instead of turning east from Girouard to Sherbrooke, they continued south on Girouard to Upper Lachine Road, then Saint-Antoine to Bleury and Park.
 They last ran in regular service in the summer of 1957 although they could still be chartered in the summer of 1958.
 By then, however, the streetcar track network had shrunk even further.